I Love You Drops: Background and content

-I Love You Drops was recorded in May 1966 at Bradley's Barn, a studio located in Mount Juliet, Tennessee.
-The studio was owned by the record's producer, Owen Bradley.
+I Love You Drops was recorded in May 1966 at Bradley's Barn studio in Mount Juliet, Tennessee and produced by the studio's owner, Owen Bradley.
 Anderson had recorded all of his albums up to this point with Bradley.
 The album consisted of 12 tracks altogether.
 Among the album's tracks were cover versions of songs originally recorded by other artists in country music.
 The third track, "Talkin' to the Wall", was originally released as a single by Warner Mack.
 The second track on side two, "In the Summertime", was written and recorded by Roger Miller.
 The fourth track on side two was a cover of Hank Williams's "I'm So Lonesome I Could Cry".
 Seven of the songs were composed by Anderson.
 Among these songs was the record's title track and the track "Think I'll Go Somewhere and Cry Myself to Sleep".